tpetricek/tomasp.net/source/blog/2019/software-engineering.md

 tools the industry needs_.
 This is something that universities cannot, in principle, teach very well.
 The tools of choice and even popular methodologies keep changing quite quickly.
-The trend of the day is no longer object-oriented modelling, but event sourcing; three-tier architecture got replaced by microservices with tools like Kubernetes; heavyweight processes got replaced by Agile methods and even (some aspects of) those are frequently being questioned.
+The trend of the day is no longer object-oriented modelling, but event sourcing; three-tier architecture gets replaced by microservices with tools like Kubernetes; heavyweight processes get replaced by Agile methods, and even (some aspects of) these are frequently being questioned.
-Even if a university designs an up-to-date course, it will be obsolete in 5 years.
+Even if a university designs an up-to-date course it will be obsolete in 5 years.

-Should we try keeping up with the industry?
-Should we just give up and let students learn current methods and tools on the go?
+Should we try keeping up with industry?
+Should we just give up and let students learn current methods and tools on the job?
 Or is there something else we can do with the dreaded software engineering course?

 ### 1.1 Why teach Software Engineering at all

-If we see _software engineering_ just as _whatever methods and tools that the industry needs_, then we can just say that this is not something the university needs to be teaching at all.
+If we see _software engineering_ just as _whatever methods and tools the industry needs_, then we can just say that this is not something the university needs to be teaching at all.
-We teach algorithms, complexity theory and other computer science subjects, because they will largely remain valid in 100 years.
-They might not be directly applicable in many programming jobs, but at least, they capture a valid body of knowledge that we have collectively accumulated.
+We teach algorithms, complexity theory and other computer science subjects because they will largely remain valid in 100 years.
+They might not be directly applicable in many programming jobs, but at least they capture a valid body of knowledge that we have collectively accumulated.
 Programmers need to learn new methods and tools all the time, so teaching them the first one they'll need after they finish university is not adding a huge amount of value anyway.
-(We might still do this, because some universities confuse themselves with vocational training centres, but that's another topic.)
+(We might still do this because some universities confuse themselves with vocational training centres, but that's another topic.)

 The question is, is there something about software engineering that is capturing knowledge that will (likely) still be relevant in 100 years?

 There certainly should be _something_.
-Most computer science topics are rooted in more scientific applications of computers and, later ones, in problems arising within computer science itself.
+Most computer science topics are rooted in more scientific applications of computers, and later ones in problems arising within computer science itself.
-However, computers are only ubiquitous because they stopped being a tool used by scientists and the military and became tools for business data processing throughout 1950s and 1960s.
+However, computers are only ubiquitous because they stopped being a tool used by scientists and the military and became tools for business data processing throughout the 1950s and 1960s.
 This introduced completely new kinds of problems - around addressing business needs, team work, processes and reliability - that professional software developers still face today.

-The problem is that (academic) computer scientists found a nice fundamental concept of an _algorithm_ and focused their efforts around this concept.
+The problem is that (academic) computer scientists found the nice fundamental concept of an _algorithm_ and focused their efforts around this concept.
 In contrast, the data processing industry never quite found good foundations for its use of computers.
-In a 1960 letter to editor, an ACM member complained (quoted in [Computer Boys Take Over][compboys]):
+In a 1960 letter to the editor, an ACM member complained (quoted in [Computer Boys Take Over][compboys]):

 > All of us, I am sure, have read non-ACM articles on business data processing and found them